Vietnamese Water Puppets

 The concept of water puppetry is simple to grasp: hidden behind a backdrop, a team of puppeteers use long bamboo sticks and strings to control the puppets, who glide about a pool of water.

 But although I understand the basic idea, what I have trouble comprehending is its execution.
 We saw scenes with at least eight puppets zipping about, often in perfect synchronization.
 How do the puppeteers, each apparently maneuvering a stick through the water, manage to do it so quickly and exactly?
 Are they jumping over each other?
 Passing the sticks down a line?
 As entertaining as the show was, I think I would have preferred to go backstage, to see them work.
+(Later, during our stay in Hanoi, we were able to do exactly that!)

 The show was entertaining, though.
 Accompanied by a small ensemble of traditional Vietnamese instruments, the puppets enacted a number of scenes.
 I’m unsure whether these were individual vignettes, or if there was an overarching story being told; it’s not like I understood anything which was being said.
 But who needs to follow the script, when the show consists of flame-spitting water dragons, and fishermen trying to net their slippery prey?